-- 5.2.1 For development applications of 50 units or more, a housing assessment is required.
-A housing assessment may be required for applications less than 50 units, in particular circumstances as determined by the City.
-The housing assessment will be consistent with the City's housing objectives and policies and will demonstrate contributions towards regional housing unit targets shown in Table 5.1. - 5.2.2 Phased development will have a range and mix of housing types for each development phase. - 5.2.3 In order to meet its current and projected demands reflecting socio-economic and demographic trends, Mississauga will require an appropriate mix of housing by density, type and affordability throughout the City. - 5.2.4 To achieve a balanced mix of unit types and sizes, and support the creation of housing suitable for families, development containing more than 50 new residential units is encouraged to include 50 percent of a mix of 2-bedroom units and 3-bedroom units.
-The City may reduce these percentages where development is providing: - a. social housing or other publicly funded housing; or - b. specialized housing such as residences owned and operated by a post-secondary institution or a health care institution or other entities to house students, patients, employees or people with specific needs.
+5.2.1 For development applications of 50 units or more, the applicant may be required to demonstrate how the application can meet the City's housing objectives and policies and can contribute towards its housing targets as listed in 5.2.4.

+5.2.2 In order to meet its current and projected demands reflecting socioeconomic and demographic trends, Mississauga will require an appropriate mix of housing by density, type and affordability throughout the City.

+5.2.3 To achieve a balanced mix of unit types and sizes, and support the creation of housing suitable for families, development containing more than 50 new residential units is encouraged to include 50 percent of a mix of 2-bedroom units and 3-bedroom units.
+The City may reduce these percentages where development is providing:

+- a. social housing or other publicly funded housing; or - b. additional needs housing such as residences owned and operated by a postsecondary institution or a health care institution or other entities to house students, patients, employees or people with specific needs.

+5.2.4 The City will plan for an appropriate range and mix of housing options and densities that contributes to achieving the following housing targets:

+30 percent of all new housing units are affordable housing (rental and Ownership), of which 50 percent of all affordable housing units are encouraged to be affordable to low-income households.
+The majority of units affordable to low-income households are anticipated to be rental and will include units such as subsidized housing, supportive housing, emergency shelter beds, and transitional housing; and

+2. 25 percent of all new housing units are rental tenure.
+These rental units include private rental market and non-market units.

-- 5.2.5 The City will plan for an appropriate range and mix of housing options and densities by implementing Regional housing unit targets shown in Table 5.1. - 5.2.6 The City will explore tools and programs to maximize the opportunity for existing buildings or land, redevelopment, and new development to improve and retain rental units and support the creation of new rental units. - 5.2.7 The City will Support the Region as the Housing Service Manager by advocating to the Federal and Provincial governments to increase funding and incentives as well as improved cost-sharing arrangements that support the development of permanent and long-term affordable housing.
-This will help achieve the City's objectives and support full implementation of the Regional Housing Strategy and the Peel Housing and Homelessness Plan. - 5.2.8 Mississauga will explore, jointly with the development industry and other levels of government, strategies to encourage the incorporation of universal accessibility features in all new residential development and redevelopment. - 5.2.9 The City will work with the Region of Peel to monitor and update housing Affordability thresholds s for low and moderate income households in accordance with provincial policy.
+5.2.5 The City will explore tools and programs to maximize the opportunity for existing buildings or land, redevelopment, and new development to improve and retain rental units and support the creation of new rental units.

+5.2.6 The City will Support and collaborate with the Region as the Housing Service Manager on advocating to the Federal and Provincial governments to increase sustainable and predictable funding and incentives as well as improved cost-sharing arrangements that support the development of permanent and long term affordable housing.
+This will help achieve the City's objectives and support full implementation of the Regional Housing Strategy and the Peel Housing and Homelessness Plan.
-Table 5.1 Peel-Wide New Housing Unit Targets

-Target Area Targets Affordability That 30 percent of all new housing units are affordable housing, of which 50 percent of all affordable housing units are encouraged to be affordable to low income households Rental That 25 percent of all new housing units are rental tenure Density That 50 percent of all new housing units are in forms other than detached and semi-detached dwellings.
-Note: These targets are based on housing need as identified in the Peel Housing and Homelessness Plan and Regional Housing Strategy
+5.2.7 The City will collaborate with the Region of Peel to explore offering incentives to support affordable and purpose built rental housing and opportunities to prioritize planning approvals for affordable housing developments.

+5.2.8 Mississauga will explore, jointly with the development industry and other levels of government, strategies to encourage the incorporation of universal accessibility features in all new residential development and redevelopment.

+5.2.9 The City will work with the Region of Peel to monitor and update new units thresholds, including market options and those affordable to low and moderate income households in accordance with provincial policy.

-5.3 Achieving the Housing Supply Objectives
+5.3 Achieving Housing Objectives